vadmium/python-altium/format.md

 ## Object records ##

-Each item in the “FileHeader” stream describes an object.
+Each item in the FileHeader stream describes an object.
 The first object is a [Header](#header) object.
 All subsequent objects are indexed starting from zero.
 The type of each object is identified by its `|RECORD` property.